Configuration#

 graph.pthash.order

-Configuring files’ download#
+Configuring files’ content download#

-What follows also requires the hpc
+What follows requires the hpc dependency group:

 $ pip install swh-fuse[hpc]

-will download files’ content with the following section:
+You can configure how swh-fuse will download files’ content with the following section:

-: an usual storage configuration, like:cls: remote
+content:storage: an usual storage configuration, like:cls: remoteurl: http://localhost:8080

-: an usual objstorage configuration, like:cls: remote
+objstorage: an usual objstorage configuration, like:cls: remoteurl: http://localhost:8080

-is optional,
+objstorage is optional,

-service may be able to provide files’ contents,
+as the storage service may be able to provide files’ contents,

 but this will probably be slower.

-When objstorage
+When objstorage is provided,

-will be called only to match SWHIDs with contents’ hashes set:
+storage will be called only to match SWHIDs with contents’ hashes set:

-you’ll probably want to set cls: digestmap
+you’ll probably want to set cls: digestmap.

-provided by the package swh.digestmap.
+That class is provided by the package swh.digestmap,

 It has been developed for that case and will be the fastest back-end.